New Single “Far Away from Here” out now

 Breezy’s Story

-American singer-songwriter Breezy Love was born and raised in the small town of Winnetka, IL on the north shore of Chicago.
-Despite coming from an un-musical family, Breezy quickly developed a deep love for music and the stage; starting singing lessons at eight, teaching herself guitar at twelve, and beginning to act in musical theater at nine.
-At 14, Love discovered her passion for songwriting and took her first trip to Nashville to follow in the footsteps of her idols.
-Since her first visit, Love has returned frequently to co-write with other writers, perform, and absorb the city that inspires her.
-With a variety of influences and inspirations from Fiona Apple to Regina Spektor to Kacey Musgraves and Joni Mitchell, Love's music is a unique blend of country-folk, indie-pop, and americana.
+American singer-songwriter Breezy Love was born and raised in the north shore of Chicago.
+Breezy quickly developed a deep love for music and the stage; relentlessly singing, teaching herself guitar at fourteen, and beginning to act in musical theater at nine.
+With a variety of influences and inspirations, her favorites include Fiona Apple, Regina Spektor, Elton John, Joni Mitchell, and Bob Dylan.
+Love's music is a unique blend of country-folk, indie-pop, and americana.

 At 17 Breezy moved to Michigan to pursue songwriting at the prestigious Interlochen Arts Academy.
 As one of thirty singer-songwriter students from around the globe, she took great pleasure in learning alongside her talented peers.
 As a part of her daily studies, Love was taught by industry professionals Courtney Kaiser-Sandler, Kyle Novy, Matthew Cochran, and second runner up on NBC’s The Voice, Joshua Davis.
 It was her private songwriting instructor Kyle Novy, however, who inspired her most.
 Proceeding her junior year, Breezy won NASA’s 2019 Humans in Space Arts Youth Competition's highest artistic honor: 1st Place Overall Art Category (Music [All Types], ages 14-18).
 Additionally, the National Endowment for the Arts (NEA) & the American Theatre Wing’s Musical Theater Songwriting Challenge named her song “Hanging on Life '' as 1 of 6 Regional Finalists from across the U.S. As part of the contest, Breezy was assigned a coaching team of two highly established musical theater professionals: César Alvarez, a Larson Award recipient, and Patrick Sulken, a broadway musical director.
 “Hangin’ on Life,” was re-recorded in NYC’s Reservoir Studios by Broadway actress Jessie Shelton.
 Senior year, Breezy was personally selected by her teachers for a Miami tour, which included a sold-out show at New World Center.